drovera/sunrise/README.md

 Several functions are avalaible to make easy the use of sunrise completed by these of Cytoscape.

 For more details, refer to the manual and use the tutorial.

+In Python, the scripts gives simply an approximation of optimal without any hyper-parameter.
+All files are compatible with Cytoscape.
+See manual and algorithm in sunrise_py.pdf.